condemil/gist/README.md

     Limit the Gists displayed in the `Open Gist` list by prefix.
 Leave blank to display all Gists.
 Example: `"gist_prefix": "Snippet:"` will only list Gists with names starting with the text **Snippet:**.

+* `"save-update-hook": true`

+    Set the on-save behaviour of a loaded Gist.
+True implies that when the Gist is saved, it'll update the online Gist.
+False implies that it'll bring up a save dialog for the Gist to be saved to disk.

 # Usage